flenniken/statictea/docs/cmdline.md

 # newArgsOrMessage

-Create a new ArgsOrMessage object containing a message id and optionally the problem augument.
+Create a new ArgsOrMessage object containing a message id and optionally the problem argument.

 ```nim
 func newArgsOrMessage(messageId: CmlMessageId; problemArg = ""): ArgsOrMessage